tuanchauict/iamtuna.org/docs/_posts/2018-11-02-short-store-of-naming-git-branch.md

 ![git branch](/images/2018-11-02/git-cover.webp "git branch")

 Well, I’m a developer.
 Using **git** is somehow my daily job.
 I’m not very keen on typing command on the console, especially with long commands.
-In my previous company, we didn’t create a branch for each feature, just `dev` or `master` branch for all (of course, `release-xxx` branch for releasing)<!--more-->.
+In my previous company, we didn’t create a branch for each feature, just `dev` or `master` branch for all (of course, `release-xxx` branch for releasing).
 After joining the current company and feature branches are mandatory, I start seeing my bad on this.
 First, I use UI for switching between branches.
 My tools go from Android Studio (which I mainly use for Android dev) to SourceTree (which I have known for a long time) and to Fork (a new UI git tool).
 I’m happy with Fork.

 With the support from UI tools, I usually created very long branch name like